-It explores the inter-relationships between infrastructure policies and plans at the regional and local scales and explores the tensions and interactions that exist across these scales, and between sectors.
-In doing so it explores pathways to reorient the city-region from its ‘linear’ input-use-dispose metabolism, to a more efficient circular or ‘ecological’ metabolism.
+It explored the inter-relationships between infrastructure policies and plans at the regional and local scales and explored the tensions and interactions that exist across these scales, and between sectors.
+In doing so it explored pathways to reorient the city-region from its ‘linear’ input-use-dispose metabolism, to a more efficient circular or ‘ecological’ metabolism.

 DIALOG-PLUS: Digital Libraries in the Classroom